chsxf/phpMyAdmin-SQLite/README.md

 Installation
 ------------

-Copy the content of src/export folder to your phpMyAdmin libraries/export folder.
+Copy the content of src/export folder to your phpMyAdmin's libraries/export folder.
 That's all!

 Configuration